My plants die after planting

-- the plant is in totally the wrong area for it to thrive
+- You’ve planted it in totally the wrong area for it to thrive.

-- the ground is so dry the plant dies
+- The ground is so dry the plant just dies.

-- the roots were left exposed when it was planted
+- Roots were left exposed when it was planted.

-- it is diseased or is suffering a bug attack
+- It is diseased or is being eaten.

 Right Plant, Right Place:

-It may be however a case of right plant wrong place, so check to see what conditions the plant thrives in and if it doesn’t match where you’ve planted it, move the plant elsewhere so that it can thrive.
+It may just be however, a case of right plant wrong place, so check to see what conditions the plant thrives in and if it doesn’t match where you’ve planted it, move the plant elsewhere so that it can thrive.